-FG approves closure of 5 foreign missions - Nigeria Today
+FG Approves Closure Of 5 Foreign Missions - Nigeria Today

 “Paradoxically, closing missions is extremely expensive.
 At first sight it seems obvious that you close it you are saving cost but you will actually find that the cost of closing is almost prohibitive.

-The post FG approves closure of 5 foreign missions appeared first on Vanguard News.
+The post FG Approves Closure Of 5 Foreign Missions appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share